 Addison Rizer is the interview editor for both Issue 20 and Issue 21.
 She is a junior at Arizona State University majoring in English.
 She plans to pursue a career in editing.

 Alejandra Alvarez is the advertising coordinator for both Issue 20 and Issue 21.
 She is a senior at Arizona State University.
 She is majoring in English with a concentration in Creative Writing and a certification in Marketing.
 After graduation, she plans to get a job in advertising, travel around the world, and continue to nurture her passion for writing.
 You can find her drinking coffee at local coffee shops.

 Amy Licht is a social media editor for Issue 20.
 She will be graduating from Arizona State University this December with a Bachelor's Degree in English.
 In her free time, she can usually be found reading a good book or watching a beloved film with a mug of tea in hand.
 After graduating, she plans to pursue a career in editing or copywriting.

 Claudia Estrada-Lara is a social media editor for Issue 20.
 She is a junior at ASU majoring in English.
 She plans to pursue a career in editing and publishing after graduating but is open to other fields.

 Jaime Faulkner is the nonfiction editor for Issue 20.
 She is a junior at Arizona State University majoring in Communication.
 She is a volunteer editor with Four Chambers Press.
 Upon graduation, she hopes to work in publishing as an editor and author.

 John Chakravarty is a blogger for Issue 19 and the fiction editor for Issue 20.
 He is an undergraduate student at ASU, majoring in English and Creative Writing.
 He also interns at Four Chambers Press reading submissions.
 When he graduates he hopes to write, edit, and publish for the comic book industry.

-Katherine Polmanteer is a social media editor for Issue 20.
+Katherine Polmanteer is a social media editor for Issue 20 and 21.
 She is an undergraduate student at Barrett, The Honors College at Arizona State University majoring in Creative Writing.
 After she completes her Bachelor’s degree, Katherine hopes to pursue her Master’s degree in literature.